eosc-cos4cloud/mecoda-minka/README.md

     git checkout -b mi-nueva-rama
     ```

-* Run the tests with:
+* Run the tests with Poetry:
     ```bash
-    python -m pytest --cov-report term-missing --cov src tests
+    poetry run pytest --cov-report term-missing --cov src tests
     ```

-    If you need to pass a specific test, you can use `pytest -k <test-name>`.
+    If you need to pass a specific test, you can use `poetry run pytest -k <test-name>`.

 * Update the documentation.